 Frederick the Great had the small Chinese pavilion built near his summer palace Sanssouci.
 Around the Chinese tea house are life-size, gilded sandstone figures of musicians and Chinese dining.

 The Charlottenhof Palace, modeled on Italian country villas, is a classicist summer palace.
-It belonged to Crown Prince Friedrich Wilhelm IV and his wife Elisabeth.
+It belonged to Crown Prince Frederick Wilhelm IV and his wife Elisabeth.
 It was originally built by Johann Gottfried Büring from 1756 to 1758.
-Later, from 1826 to 1826, it was transformed into a castle by Karl Friedrich Schinkel and Ludwig Persius.
+Later, from 1826 to 1826, it was transformed into a castle by Karl Frederick Schinkel and Ludwig Persius.

 Friendship Temple in Sanssouci Park